 And me being me, who liked to nosey around, I stepped inside each of these worlds to acquaint myself with nature’s diversity.
 I was rather intrigued at how people were so far apart from each other upstairs.
 Also, I noticed that some people took many of their thoughts seriously, while others only took a few of them that way.
 Some were fanatical with their ideas, while others were blase with them.

-This led me to living only one-way while the camera was on or while I was in the company of one level of mind.
+In turn, this led me to living only one-way while the camera was on or while I was in the company of one level of mind.
 Only to live drastically in another mode when it switched off, or when I came across a different range of influences.
 I did this because each group thought that the other was strange, and I would have to hide my offending parts.

 Finally Owning Up

 Yes!
 It was ALL of me, Your Honour… North-Lee, South-Lee, East-Lee & West-Lee.